Copyright MHI © 2025 | All Rights Reserved

 FREE DOWNLOAD AVAILABLE!
 This document describes the operation, application and benefits resulting from the use of this automated storage and retrieval system.

 Fundamentals of Warehousing and Distribution, Volume 2: Warehouse Operation is designed to be a follow-up to Fundamentals of Warehousing and Distribution, Volume 1: An Introductory Course in Material Handling.
-Volume 2 builds upon the equipment based information of Volume 1 and delves more deeply into the functions this equipment and processes serve in the industry.
-There is logical progression in Volume 2 from equipment centric to functional centric information.
-The textbook takes the basic functions of movement, storage, control and protection, the authors and editorial staff expand these functions into such areas as shipping, receiving, order picking, putaways, ergonomics and sustainability.
-Kindle Version http://www.amazon.com/dp/B01BPN69Y6/ref=r_soa_w_d Special quantity pricing is available to public schools.
-For information, contact the MHI Knowledge Team at education@mhi.org For quotes on special quantity shipping contact education@mhi.org
+Volume 2 builds upon the equipment-based information of Volume 1 and delves more deeply into the functions this equipment and processes serve in the industry.
+There is logical progression in Volume 2 from equipment-centric to functional-centric information.
+The textbook outlines the basic functions of movement, storage, control, and protection, and the authors and editorial staff expand these functions into areas such as shipping, receiving, order picking, putaways, ergonomics, and sustainability.
+Publication Date: 2025.
+For more information or quotes on special quantity shipping, contact the MHI Knowledge Team (education@mhi.org).